mtulio/provider-certification-tool/docs/user-installation-review.md

 - https://cloud.google.com/compute/docs/disks/benchmarking-pd-performance
 -->

-#### Review etcd logs: etcd slow requests
+#### Review etcd logs: etcd slow requests <a name="components-etcd-logs-slow-req"></a>

 This section provides a guide to check the etcd slow requests from the logs on the etcd pods to understand how the etcd is performing while running the e2e tests.

 The steps below use a utility `insights-ocp-etcd-logs` to parse the logs, aggregate the requests into buckets of 100ms from 200ms to 1s and report it on the stdout.

-This is the utility to help you to troubleshoot the slow requests into your cluster, and help to take some decisions like changing the flavor of the block device used by the control plane, increasing IOPS, changing the flavor of the instances, etc.
+This is the utility to help you to troubleshoot the slow requests in your cluster, and help to take some decisions like changing the flavor of the block device used by the control plane, increasing IOPS, changing the flavor of the instances, etc.

 There's no magic or desired number, but for reference, based on the observations from integrated platforms, is to have no more than 30-40% of requests above 500ms while running the certification tests.